cylc/cylc-admin/docs/user-research/MO-user-groups-feedback.md

   sure users are informed of any deprecations.]

-* RR: A new UI is good, but I actually prefer the command line, e.g. because I can explicitly see & use the whole "plehtora of options".
+* RR: A new UI is good, but I actually prefer the command line, e.g. because I can explicitly see & use the whole "plethora of options".
 Will I still be able to interact with my suites purely by command, as I can do now?
 [We said yes, but stressed that we are not neglecting the CLI for the new UI, in fact we have plans including a wide-ranging "CLI refactor" Issue